-Caitlin Moss is a drummer, percussionist, music educator and Los Angeles native.
+Caitlin Moss is a drummer, percussionist, music educator born and raised in Los Angeles.
 Her style is rooted in jazz, funk, hip hop, classical, West African, Afro-Cuban, Brazilian, 90’s grunge rock, electronic and experimental music.
 Some of her earliest influences were Max Roach, Elvin Jones, Art Blakey, Dannie Richmond, Bernard Purdie, and David Garibaldi.
 She currently performs with several bands in Los Angeles, in the genres of Latin, world, soul, and jazz music.
-She is also a music instructor for the Los Angeles Department of Cultural Affairs.
+She is also the Director of an after school art and music program for the Los Angeles Department of Cultural Affairs.
 Her style of playing is notable for its strong groove, consistent sound, and versatility among genres; Wil-Dog, bassist of Ozomatli, has said she reminds him of the legendary James Gadson.

 Caitlin has been studying, performing and teaching drum set, congas, timbales and bata drums for over 15 years.
 In 2009, she completed a Master of Music degree in Afro-Latin music.
 She studied Afro-Cuban bata drums with master Cuban drummer and singer Lazaro Galarraga for over ten years, and her teachers include world-class drum set players Chris Coleman and Phillip “Fish” Fisher.

-Caitlin currently performs and records with world-renowned Ghanian xylophone player, SK Kakraba; rising East LA soul rock group The Altons; world soul group Cuicani; soul artist Clark Dark; pop artist Holland Greco, and a variety of other artists and bands.
-Through her work with The Altons, she has had the opportunity to work in the studio with producer Gabe Roth, co-founder of Daptone Records; Wayne Gordon, producer and engineer at Daptone subsidiary Wick Records; and Tommy Brenneck, guitarist for Budos Band and founder of Dunham Records.
-She has also recorded drums and percussion on several songs for artists on Miami-based label, Mango Hill Records.
+Caitlin currently performs and records with The Altons, El Domingo, Nick Pagan, and various other artists and bands.
+She has had the opportunity to work in the studio with producer Gabe Roth, co-founder of Daptone Records; Wayne Gordon, producer and engineer at Daptone subsidiary Wick Records; and Tommy Brenneck, guitarist for Budos Band and founder of Dunham Records.

 Sign up to her mailing list for updates, or fill out the form in the contact section of this site for studio, performance, or education inquiries.